codem/thumbylla/docs/en/100_Nginx_Supervisor.md

 Where ```username``` is a user that can write to the FILE_STORAGE_ROOT_PATH.
 It should *not* be root.

-Restart supervisor, check for running processes, look in supervisor logs for errors if there are issues.
+Reload/start the program via ```supervisorctl```, check for running processes, look in supervisor logs for errors if there are issues.

 ### Nginx